Frequently asked questions about the Eric Street Development

 What’s happening with private tenants?

-Eric Street Development’s team have the skills and experience including health and safety, architects and engineers to ensure this project is delivered.
+The Development Company already exists within East End Homes (EEH) with fully qualified members of staff.
+Eric Street Development Ltd's team comprises he alth and safety experts, architects and engineers to ensure this project is delivered to a high standard with no further delay.
 As part of the future management of the project EEH will have a team to ensure that the project is delivered to the quality that future and current residents deserve and need.
-The biggest change between the project bring run in the past and now is that EEH will ensure that all suppliers are paid promptly and appropriately to ensure we achieve the quality we all seek .
+The biggest change between the project bring run in the past and now is that EEH will ensure that all suppliers are paid promptly and appropriately to ensure we achieve the quality we all expect .

 We have the in-house capability and skill set to proceed and resolve all the issues although this will take time.
-We are aware of all the issues that need to be tackled as part of the new build works and will put a programme together to ensure that all work is planned and coordinated.
+We are aware of all the issues that need to be tackled as part of the new build works and have put a programme together to ensure that all work is planned and coordinated.

-There are a number of ways we can do this: drop-in surgeries, letters or newsletters, resident meetings, text message.
-We will be guided by you about your preferred method of communication.
-We will publish relevant non-confidential matters approved by our Board on our website.
+We do this in a number of ways : drop-in surgeries, letters or newsletters, resident meetings, text messages.
+Or residents can s ubmit an enquiry via our Contact us page or email ericestateproject@eastendhomes.net.
+We will also publish relevant non-confidential matters approved by our Board on our website.

-How can residents have a say in the future of the Eric Street development?
+How can residents have a say in the future of the Eric Street Development?